Cabinetry & Wood Technology

 The Cabinetry & Wood Technology program is accredited by the National Center for Construction Education and Research (NCCER) through the Associated Builders and Contractors (ABC) and provides participants with defined career paths in cabinetmaking.
 The instructional program combines classroom, laboratory, and live work experiences to help the students develop their craftsmanship skills.

-Cabinetmaking is a specialized branch of woodworking and students will learn to fashion wood into objects of usefulness and beauty, such as home and office furniture and cabinets.
+Cabinetry is a specialized branch of woodworking and students will learn to fashion wood into objects of usefulness and beauty, such as home and office furniture and cabinets.
 Instruction is given in reading blueprints and planning the sequence of cutting operations to use the materials resulting in the least amount of waste.
 Students must develop skills in the use of many hand and power tools.
-A cabinetmaker must also match a variety of wood for color, grain, and texture, then cut and shape the parts for an excellent fit.
+The Cabinetry student will train with the technology for CNC design, programming, and operations.
+These machinery skills have become commonplace at most manufacturing and mill shops.

 NCCER – National Center for Construction Education and Research